 Traditional four-year college can cost a lot—tens of thousands of dollars for just one year of tuition.
-The average yearly tuition and fees for community colleges in the US is only $3,347, according to AffordableColleges.com.
-This huge cost difference can be a relief for your (or your parent’s) wallet.
-During your time on a community college campus, you could save money to transfer and enroll in a four-year program down the road.
+Average yearly tuition for community colleges in the US is approximately $5,340 for in-state students, according to the Community College Review.
+This huge cost difference can be a relief for your (or your parents') wallet.
+During your time on a community college campus, you could save money then transfer and enroll in a four-year program down the road.

 “Community college is a brilliant way to ease yourself into higher education.
-You can learn more about the experience and get a better understanding of whether you’re the right person for higher education,” says Lena Alonso, a marketing professional at Australia2write and NextCoursework.
+You can learn more about the experience and get a better understanding of whether you’re the right person for higher education,” says Lena Alonso, a marketing professional at Australia2write.
 “Community college can help you make a decision whether you want to invest money in college or not.”

 Many adult students or people who already have families enroll in community college because they can take only a few classes at a time and have more time for family and other responsibilities.
 This is a great opportunity for you if you want to make sure that you don’t neglect other aspects of your life.